Art School Portfolio Two 1983-1997

 Telegraphing One’s Intentions (1984)

 More oil, acrylic, cloth sculpture and modified found objects.
 Professor Larry Edwards told me in a critique that I used the color red violet too frequently.
-Upon realizing this, I have used the color sparingly since.
+On realizing this, I have used the color sparingly since.

 Telegraphing One's Intentions (detail)